Serbia hit with UEFA stadium ban for 'racist behaviour'

-Serbia have been ordered to keep supporters out of their next UEFA fixture at home after "racist behaviour" from fans during a September match against Portugal.

-UEFA announced the ban on home fans – which is for two matches, with one suspended for a probationary period of 12 months – on Monday.
+UEFA announced the ban on home fans – which is for two matches, with one suspended for a probationary period of 12 months.

 UEFA charged the Football Association of Serbia with six offences, including racist behaviour, illicit chants, the setting off of fireworks and field invasions by supporters.